jamesrhester/comcifs.github.io/draft/multi-block-summary.md

 Data described by CIF dictionaries can be spread between multiple data containers.
 In some cases these data containers may be in a variety of non-CIF formats (e.g. HDF5, columnar ASCII).
-In more complex scenarios, a number of choices exist as to how such data should be distributed between data containers.
-Choice is generally undesirable in standards, as it complicates the task of aligning reading and writing software.
+In more complex scenarios, a number of variations exist as to how such data should be distributed between data containers.
+Variability is generally undesirable in standards, as it complicates the task of aligning reading and writing software.
 Therefore, these principles have been developed to describe how CIF writing software should distribute and describe data